B. Summary of significant accounting policies

 Diluted earnings per share adjusts the figures used in the determination of basic earnings per share to take into account:

-i. t he after income tax effect of interest and other financing costs associated with dilutive potential equity shares, and
+i. the after income tax effect of interest and other financing costs associated with dilutive potential equity shares, and

-ii. t he weighted average number of additional equity shares that would have been outstanding assuming the conversion of all dilutive potential equity shares.
+ii. the weighted average number of additional equity shares that would have been outstanding assuming the conversion of all dilutive potential equity shares.

-k) Borrowing costs
+l) Borrowing costs

 Borrowing costs are interest and other costs related to borrowing that the Company incurs in connection with the borrowing of funds and is measured with reference to the effective interest rate applicable to the respective borrowing.
 Borrowing costs include interest costs measured at Effective Interest Rate (EIR) and exchange differences arising from foreign currency borrowings to the extent they are regarded as an adjustment to the interest cost.
 Ancillary borrowing costs are amortised over the tenure of the loan.